cobalt-uoft/documentation/README.md

 ## Suggestions

-If you have an idea for a web API that would be a good fit for Cobalt, please let the community know by opening an issue on the [GitHub repository](https://github.com/cobalt-uoft/cobalt/issues).
+If you have an idea for a web API, please let the community know by opening an [issue](https://github.com/cobalt-uoft/cobalt/issues) on the GitHub repository.